-Our e-commerce platform was established in 2004 and has grown significantly since inception, generating total sales of \$90 million during fiscal 2018, or 15% of our total net sales.
-We believe our digital platform is an extension of our brand and retail stores, providing our customers a seamless shopping experience.
-We believe that our target customer regularly shops online through various digital channels in addition to visiting stores.
+Our e-commerce platform generated total net sales of \$173 million during fiscal 2020, or 32.6% of our total net sales.
+We believe our digital platform is an extension of our brand and retail stores and we seek to maintain an extensive selection of our newest and best merchandise assortments online at any point in time, providing our customers a seamless shopping experience.
+We believe that our target customer regularly shops online through various digital channels and mobile applications in addition to visiting stores.
 Our website serves both as a sales channel and a marketing tool to our extended customer base, including those customers in markets where we do not currently have stores.
-In both fiscal 2018 and 2017, we sold merchandise to customers in all 50 states even though we have brick-and-mortar stores in only 33 states.
-We also believe our fully integrated digital platform reinforces the Tillys brand image and serves as an effective advertising vehicle for our retail stores.
-Our digital platform provides the same assortment available in our brick-and-mortar stores, supplemented by additional online-only styles.
+For example, we sell merchandise to customers in all 50 states and the District of Columbia even though we have brick-and-mortar stores in only 33 states.
+We also believe our fully-integrated digital platform reinforces the Tillys brand image and serves as an effective advertising vehicle for our retail stores.
+Our digital platform provides substantially the same assortment available in our brick-and-mortar stores, supplemented by additional online-only styles.
 Similar to the merchandising approach in our stores, we frequently change the look of our website to highlight new brands and products.
 We utilize multiple tools to drive traffic online, including our catalog, postcards, marketing materials in our retail stores, search engine marketing, online ad placement, shopping site partnerships, third-party affiliations, email marketing, digital marketing and direct mail.
 In addition, we utilize the website to offer current information on our upcoming events, promotions and store locations.
-We recently implemented a new point-of-sale system in stores, upgraded our e-commerce website platform, and implemented a new order management system that is integrated with our stores and website to allow for certain omni-channel capabilities, including fulfilling e-commerce orders from stores when items are out of stock in our e-commerce distribution center and allowing customers to place orders online for in-store pickup.
-In fiscal 2019, we plan to u